-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - We work together to make the start of every child's journey as inspiring and as fulfilling as possible with a creative curriculum designed around them, supporting and encouraging each individual child's talents and aspirations, in a safe and nurturing environment.
-We teach them to explore the world around them, to become confident learners and to always challenge themselves to develop and improve.
+- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - the school mission statement of being full of 'cheer' Confident, Happy, Enlightened, Effective and Respectful is particularly relevant in this context.
+We focus on the whole child, and the physical and mental health and wellbeing of all the children/pupils in our care is paramount.